ORIGINAL CONSTRUCTION DATE

 66 Parking Spaces

-Distinguished Building Honor Award, from the American Institute of Architects, Chicago Chapter
+Distinguished Building Honor Award, American Institute of Architects, Chicago Chapter